Car benefits – Data Input & Calculation 2024-25

 - Fuel Type – Select one of Petrol, Diesel, Hybrid or Fully Electric from the drop-down list.

 - Engine capacity (cc) – If the car was registered before Jan 1998, or if it is a petrol or diesel powered car without an ‘approved CO2 figure‘ then enter the engine size here, otherwise leave this field blank.

 - CO2 emission (g/km) – For petrol, diesel or hybrid cars, enter the approved CO2 emissions figure as shown on the Vehicle Registration Document (V5) or Vehicle Registration Certificate (V5C) for that car.
 The Government VCA website can help you find the correct CO2 figure if you do not have the relevant documents.
 A very small number of cars with combustion engines have ‘no approved CO2 figure‘, in which case you would leave this field blank and instead tick the box marked ‘no approved CO2 figure’.
-Leave these fields blank for fully electric cars.
+Fully electric cars have an approved CO2 value of ‘0’.